EGS-707

 PROBLEM: The water treatment facility stores more than 300 pounds of chlorine onsite and needed a solution in the event of a leak

-SOLUTION: PureAir’s EGS-300 kicked into gear when one of their dry scrubbers had a leak, pulling the toxic gas from the air and through the scrubber where Safetysorb absorbent media neutralized it, releasing only purified, clean air into the building.
+SOLUTION: PureAir’s EGS-300 kicked into gear when one of their dry scrubbers had a leak, pulling the toxic gas from the air and through the scrubber where Safetysorb chemisorbant media neutralized it, releasing only purified, clean air into the building.
 According to the Instrumentation Technician working the night of the leak, “your system is working very well.
 It was dealing with the chlorine leak before our main system detected the leak.”

 Download Water Treatment Plant Case Study